logo

 The Massengills, Massengales and Variants, 1472-1931 by Samuel Evans Massengill, M.D.
 The King Printing Company, Bristol, Tennessee, 1931.

 John Humphreys Smith m.
 Malinda Mathews, a daughter of William Mathews and his wife Betsey.
-Lived in Greene County, Tenn., and after the Civil War had to refugee in Sullivan County.
+Lived in Greene County, Tenn., and after the Civil War had to take refuge in Sullivan County.
 On account of political troubles he lost a good farm in Greene County and was financially broken up.

 John Humphreys Smith's children were: